Police: Maoist rebels fatally shoot Indian lawmaker

-HYDERABAD, India (AP) — Police say Maoist insurgents have fatally shot a state lawmaker visiting a rural village in southern India.
+HYDERABAD, India (AP) — Maoist insurgents fatally shot a state lawmaker visiting a tribal area in southern India on Sunday after the insurgents put up posters warning politicians not to travel there, police said.

-Visakhapatanam district police superintendent Rahul Dev Sharma says at least 40 Maoist rebels carried out the attack on Kidari Sarveshwara Rao, an Andhra Pradesh state assembly member from the ruling Telugu Desam party.
+At least 40 Maoist rebels were involved in the attack on Kidari Sarveshwara Rao, an Andhra Pradesh state assembly member from the ruling Telugu Desam party, according to Visakhapatanam district police superintendent Rahul Dev Sharma.

 Most Read Nation & World Stories